-27Most papers in the capital structure tradition (e.g., Hennessy and Whited, 2007) focus on the net tax disadvantages of equity financing (vis-à-vis debt financing), an aspect of the differential cost of equity funding that does not constitute a deadweight loss from a social welfare perspective (see Admati et al., 2011) and from which we wish to abstract in order to facilitate the normative analysis in Section 6 below.
+&lt;sup>27 Most papers in the capital structure tradition (e.g., Hennessy and Whited 2007) focus on the net tax disadvantages of equity financing (vis-à-vis debt financing), an aspect of the differential cost of equity funding that does not constitute a deadweight loss from a social welfare perspective (see Admati et al. 2011) and from which we wish to abstract to facilitate the normative analysis in Section 6 below.

-$^{^{28}}$ The spreads found in the entrepreneurial financing literature may be interpreted as a reduced-form discount for the lack of diversification or liquidity associated with entrepreneurs' equity stakes.
-If extended to outside equity stakes, such discount might reflect differential monitoring costs that shareholders must incur in order to tackle potential conflicts with managers (e.g. to enforce proper accounting, auditing, and governance).
-With our formulation we abstract from the fact that, in a world with risk averse investors, the risk premium component of δ might change with banks' capital structure, due to the standard logic of the Modigliani-Miller theorem (see Admati et al., 2011).
+&lt;sup>28 The spreads found in the entrepreneurial financing literature may be interpreted as a reduced-form discount for the lack of diversification or liquidity associated with entrepreneurs' equity stakes.
+If extended to outside equity stakes, such discount might reflect differential monitoring costs that shareholders must incur to tackle potential conflicts with managers (e.g., to enforce proper accounting, auditing, and governance).
+With our formulation we abstract from the fact that, in a world with risk-averse investors, the risk premium component of $\delta$ might change with banks' capital structure because of the standard logic of the Modigliani-Miller theorem (see Admati et al. 2011).